-The term fossil is usually applied to bones, teeth or shells of animals that doesn’t exist anymore.
-Other impressions like footprints are also part of fossilised remains of once lived life.
-Large parts of animal bones, dried dead skin and hair, have also been discovered with their bones.
-Around ninety-nine percent of the animal, fossils consist of preserved parts and these provide us valuable information about life in the past.
+The term fossil is usually applied to bones, teeth or shells of animals that don’t exist anymore.
+Other impressions like footprints are also part of fossilised remains of once-lived life.
+Large parts of animal bones dried dead skin and hair, have also been discovered with their bones.
+Around ninety-nine percent of animal, fossils consist of preserved parts, and these provide us with valuable information about life in the past.

-Fossilisation of a dead organism normally starts when the body is buried before the external decay sets in.
+The fossilisation of a dead organism normally starts when the body is buried before the external decay sets in.
 The organism is buried in sand or sometimes gets sunk into a bog or at the bottom of a lake, sea, or river.
-After the burial, decay starts and the soft parts of the body are destroyed.
+After the burial, decay starts, and the soft parts of the body are destroyed.
 The harder parts survive as fossils.
-Water, sand and mud hardens to rock and the organic remains are safely preserved and maintained.
+Water, sand and mud harden to rock, and the organic remains are safely preserved and maintained.

-Thousands of fossils have been discovered and these form a minute fraction of the total number of animals and plants that lived on the earth long time ago.
+Thousands of fossils have been discovered, and these form a minute fraction of the total number of animals and plants that lived on the earth a long time ago.